Vibe-driven model-based engineering: Discussion

 \subsection{Specialized modeling agents}

 While we have seen a plethora of works on inferring models from natural language descriptions (see Section \ref{sec:state-of-the-art}), most are one-shot approaches.
 The advent of agents and agentic workflows opens the door to interactive vibe modeling approaches like the one discussed here.
-But we still need to learn how to best leverage agentic capabilities and collaborate with one (or more) agent(s)to infer better models.
-Aspects like: \begin{itemize} \item{What types of conversations and questions should the agents have with the domain experts to validate the model being inferred?
+But we still need to learn how to best leverage agentic capabilities and collaborate with one (or more) agent(s) to infer better models.

+Aspects like the following ones still need to be addressed: \begin{itemize} \item{What types of conversations and questions should the agents have with the domain experts to validate the model being inferred?
 Or to disambiguate and complete the natural language description?} \item {How to train agents for the modeling domain?
 What type of Reinforcement Learning strategies could be useful to create specialized modeling agents?} \item {What datasets should be created and provided to the LLMs used by the agents to improve their training (e.g. extending \cite{LopezIC22})?
 Or to have fine-tuned LLMs with a better understanding of the modeling concepts and tasks?} \item {How these agents can effectively collaborate on partial models to complement and improve their own suggestions?
 How many agents should be involved, depending on the complexity of the model to be inferred?} \item {How to evaluate the quality of the models inferred by the agents?
 And how to use that information to choose the best modeling agent for the task at hand?} \item {How many agents should we use?
 And should they compete or collaborate?
-And if they compete, how to select the best solution from the different proposals according to a predefined governance policy\cite{AdemGovernance}}? \end{itemize} still need to be addressed.
+And if they compete, how to select the best solution from the different proposals according to a predefined governance policy\cite{AdemGovernance}}? \end{itemize}